What are Australia’s Shark Control/Culling Programs?

 Aerial drones can serve as an important tool for reducing the risk of shark bites on our beaches.
 Flying autonomously or piloted, drones can monitor beaches by scanning for sharks with image recognition software.

-Shark-detecting drones are already being trialled on New South Wales beaches as part of that state's shark management strategy, allowing for real-time monitoring of popular coastal areas.
+Shark-detecting drones are used at New South Wales beaches as part of that state's shark management strategy, allowing for real-time monitoring of popular coastal areas.

 Personal Protection Devices

-Many new technologies are expensive to produce, test, and trial under scientific conditions.
-Therefore, Government has a role to assist in at least the scientific testing and trialling phases.
+Many of these technologies are expensive to produce, test and trial to scientific standards.
+Therefore, Governments have a role to assist in at least the scientific testing and trialling phases.
 Subsidies go a long way to helping reduce unit costs as the technologies become affordable on a wide scale.
-This has been done for a broad range of products that benefit people and industry, and should be extended to these devices.
-This approach can greatly benefit local developers, businesses and of course end-users.